Explore the etymology and symbolism of the constellations

 "The idea of a 'nut' as a metaphor for a 'boat' is a fairly obvious one (shell is similarly used for a 'rowing boat'), and the Latin word came to be used for a 'ship's keel,' the raised seam of a walnut perhaps suggesting the line of the timber along the ship's bottom" [John Ayto, Dictionary of Word Origins].

-To keel over is from the nautical image of a ship turning keel-up.
-When a boat is floating on its designed waterline, it is said to be floating on an 'even keel'.
-To careen is to lurch from side to side, often while moving rapidly.
-Keelhaul is 'to haul under the keel'.
-Keelson or kelson timbers or metal plates fastened along the top of a ship's keel to strengthen it derived from the root of Old Icelandic kjolr, keel, + swin, swine, used for a timber.
 Carinatae are defined as all birds having a keeled sternum.
-The carina or 'keel' referred to a strong median ridge running down the length of the sternum, or breast bone.
+The carina or ‘keel‘ referred to a strong median ridge running down the length of the sternum, or breast bone (the word ‘sternum’ might relate to the adjacent constellation Puppis, the ‘stern’).
 This is an important area for the attachment of flight muscles.
 Thus, all flying birds have a pronounced carina.
 Ratites (Reticulum), all of whom are flightless, lack a strong carina.
 Thus birds were divided into carinates and ratites.
 Carina is a term for the fused lower two petals of flowers of many members of the pea family.

-The words gullet and keel are cognates from *gwela-3 (above).
-Calvert Calvert Watkins says to compare *gwera-4 'To swallow'.
-Klein also sees these two roots as blended (under the word gullet).
+The words gullet and keel are cognates from *gwela (above).
+Calvert Calvert Watkins says to compare gwera ‘To swallow’.
+Klein also sees these two roots as blended (under the word ‘gullet’).
 In humans and mammals the Carina is a ridge in the sagittal plane of the trachea where it splits into the two primary bronchi.
-Derivatives of *gwere-4 include: craw (from Middle English crawe, craw, possibly from Old English *craga, throat), scrag (from Middle Dutch craghe, throat, from Germanic *krag-, throat).
-Suffixed o-grade form *gwor-a-; voracious, -vorous, devour (theses words from Latin vorare, to swallow up).
+Derivatives of *gwere include: craw (from Middle English crawe, craw, possibly from Old English *craga, throat), scrag (from Middle Dutch craghe, throat, from Germanic *krag-, throat).
+Suffixed o-grade form *gwor-; voracious, –vorous, devour (theses words from Latin vorare, to swallow up).
 3. Expressive reduplicated form *gwr-g-; garget, gorge, gurgitation, ingurgitate, regurgitate (these words from Latin gurges, throat, also gulf whirlpool).
-Suffixed reduplicated form *gwi-gwrosko-; hellebore (from Greek bibroskein, to eat), broncho-, bronchus (from Greek bronkhos, windpipe, throat), bronchi (the major air-carrying vessels of the lungs, is plural of Greek bronkhos).
-Suffixed form *gwro-mn; theobromine ('food of the gods', is in its largest quantities in the cocoa tree, from Greek broma, food), abrosia (abstaining from food, from Greek brosis, eating).
-[Pokorny 1. gwer- 474.
-Watkins] Klein sees gargle, gargoyle, gurgle, jargon, as cognates of *gwere-4.
+Suffixed reduplicated form *gwigwrosko-; hellebore (from Greek bibroskein, to eat), broncho-, bronchus (from Greek bronkhos, windpipe, throat), bronchi (the major air-carrying vessels of the lungs, is plural of Greek bronkhos).
+Suffixed form *gwromn; theobromine (‘food of the gods’, is in its largest quantities in the cocoa tree, from Greek broma, food), abrosia (abstaining from food, from Greek brosis, eating).
+[Pokorny 1. gwer– 474.
+Watkins] Klein sees gargle, gargoyle, gurgle, jargon, as cognates of *gwere

-The Goliards [from the keel root *gwela-3] were a group of clergy who wrote bibulous, satirical Latin poetry in the twelfth and thirteenth centuries.
+The Goliards [from the keel root *gwela] were a group of clergy who wrote bibulous, satirical Latin poetry in the twelfth and thirteenth centuries.
 They were mainly clerical students at the universities of France, Germany, Italy, and England who protested the growing contradictions within the Church, such as the failure of the crusades and financial abuses, expressing themselves through song, poetry and performance.
-The word was said by them to originate from a mythical 'Bishop Golias', a medieval Latin form of the name Goliath [2] (Greek kolios).
+The word was said by them to originate from a mythical ‘Bishop Golias‘, a medieval Latin form of the name Goliath [] (Greek kolios).
+[See the word ‘troubadour’ below, related to the Greek word for keel, tropis.]

-Carina is from Greek karuon 'nut' and related to Sanskrit karakas, 'coconut'.
-Coconut and Cocoa, comes from Portuguese coco, 'grimace', grinning skull, goblin so called from the monkey-like face at the base of the cocoa nut, and the three holes in coconut.
+Carina is from Greek karuon ‘nut’ and related to Sanskrit karakas, ‘coconut‘.
+Coconut and Cocoa, comes from Portuguese coco, ‘grimace’, grinning skull, goblin so called from the monkey-like face at the base of the cocoa nut, and the three holes in coconut.
 The Territory of Cocos Islands and are also called Keeling Islands.
 Coconuts are the sole cash crop.
-Copra is the dried meat, or kernel, of the coconut, from Hindu khopri and khappar, 'skull', from Old Indian kharparah, 'skull'.
-In mythology Hell or the underworld was inhabited by ghouls, vague forms, and shadows etc. The alkaloid theobromine (from *gwere-4 above), from Greek theo-, god + broma, food, 'food of the gods', is in its largest quantities in the cocoa tree.
+Copra is the dried meat, or kernel, of the coconut, from Hindu khopri and khappar, ‘skull’, from Old Indian kharparah, ‘skull’.
+The alkaloid theobromine (from *gwere above), from Greek theo-, god + broma, food, ‘food of the gods’, is in its largest quantities in the cocoa tree.

 In Polynesian mythology the eel's thin round body became like a coconut tree.